LearningLocker/docs/src/statements_api.md

 [aggregateTime](#aggregatetime) | GET /aggregate/time | **Deprecated.** Runs a time based aggregation of the statements using a match.
 [aggregateObject](#aggregateobject) | GET /aggregate/object | **Deprecated.** Runs a object based aggregation of the statements using a match.

 *URIs relative to http://www.example.com/api/v1/statements/, unless otherwise noted.
 Additionally you must supply your Basic Auth details with each request.
-Your Basic Auth details can be found under "xAPI Statements" in your LRS's settings.*
+Your Basic Auth details can be found under "Manage clients" in your LRS's settings.*

 ## where
 **Deprecated** - use [aggregate](#aggregate) instead.